Skip to Content loading...

 To become a member of a credit union, you need to have a common bond with the other members.
 Most modern-day credit unions must actively have a Community Charter.
 This means that credit union membership is open to everyone who lives in a specific geographic location, usually a city or county.

-At Listerhill, if you live in the states of Alabama, Georgia, Mississippi, or Tennessee, you are eligible to become a member.
+At Listerhill, if you live in the states of Alabama, Georgia, Mississippi, Florida, or Tennessee, you are eligible to become a member.

 2. Join By Association